-Rep. Calvert’s legislative work has received top ratings from the Americans for Tax Reform, U.S. Chamber of Commerce, Christian Coalition, League of Private Property Voters, National Federation of Independent Businesses, 60 Plus Association, Small Business Survival Committee and Citizens for a Sound Economy.
+Representative Calvert’s legislative work has received top ratings from the Americans for Tax Reform, U.S. Chamber of Commerce, League of Private Property Voters, National Federation of Independent Businesses, 60 Plus Association, Small Business Survival Committee and Citizens for a Sound Economy.

-Rep. Calvert was the author of legislation that created the E-Verify system, which is used to verify to legal status of newly hired employees.
-While the free, Internet-based system is currently used on a voluntary basis by businesses around the nation, Rep. Calvert has sponsored legislation that would make the use of E-Verify mandatory for every business.
+Representative Calvert was the author of legislation that created the E-Verify system, which is used to verify to legal status of newly hired employees.
+While the free, Internet-based system is currently used on a voluntary basis by businesses around the nation, Representative Calvert is a leading advocate for legislation to make the use of E-Verify mandatory.

-In the House of Representatives, Rep. Calvert’s priorities have been: supporting the military in our national defense; improving our local and national economies; strengthening our borders and reforming the immigration system; creating long-term solutions to California’s energy and water problems; working towards the implementation and funding of new transportation corridors vital to Riverside County’s future; and much more.
+In the House of Representatives, Representative Calvert’s priorities include supporting the military in our national defense, improving our local and national economies, strengthening our borders and reforming our broken immigration system.